Top 20 JIRA Interview Questions and Answers

 Q #20) How is the security setting helpful in JIRA?

-Answer: The security setting for any issue is defined or say set either at the time of the creation of the issue or while editing the issue.
+Answer: The security settings for any issue are defined or set at the time of the creation of the issue or while editing the issue.

 The basic reason for security settings is to restrict user access to the issue so that not all users are able to work on that issue.
-Security setting also allows the access of the issue to the member of chosen security level.
+Security settings also allow access to be issued to members of a chosen security level.

-Through this article, I have covered everything which is necessary to know as a part of understanding and learning this famous and most useful issue tracking tool i.e. JIRA.
+Through this article, I have covered everything that is necessary to know as a part of understanding and learning this famous and most useful issue tracking tool i.e. JIRA.

 Further reading =>> Top Project Management Interview Questions

-Although it was not possible to take any ongoing project as an example to make things clear, I have created a new id and new project in JIRA, so that I can provide my answers with screenshots for better understanding.
-Hope this article proves helpful for your preparation for interviews.
+Although it is not possible to take any ongoing project as an example to make things clear, I have created a new id and new project in JIRA, so that I can provide my answers with screenshots for better understanding.
+We hope this article proves helpful in your preparation for interviews.

 All the best and keep learning.